mehdigh19/mehdigh19/README.md

-- 👋 Hi, I’m @mehdigh19
+- 👋 Hi, I’m Mehdi
-- 👀 I’m interested in code and edit video
+- 👀 I’m interested in website design and edit video
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning PHP
-- 💞️ I’m looking to collaborate on programer
 - 📫 How to reach me with heart

 <!---